p4ali/Notes/coursera/proglang_ruby.md

 a.inject {|acc,elt| acc+elt} # == reduce acc=first element
 a.select {|x| x>7 } #

+# this demos no loop needed with ...
 def t i
   (0..i).each do |j|
     print "  "*j